Are you an adviser? Go to Unbiased Pro

 Considering switching bank accounts?
 If you switch, your credit score can be impacted.
 Here’s everything you need to know before changing banks.

-Whether you’re looking for better interest rates or hoping to take advantage of a switching bonus, there are many advantages to changing banks.
+Whether you’re looking for better interest rates or hoping to earn a switching bonus, there can be advantages to changing banks.

 But before you open an account with a new bank, you should know that it can affect your credit score.

-A hard credit check will impact your score for some time, if you plan on taking out a loan in the next year, you might want to avoid switching bank accounts.
+• A hard credit check will impact your score for some time so, if you plan on taking out a loan in the next year, you might want to avoid switching bank accounts.

 What is a current account?